 It refers to the state of being hat is characterized by sensations, emotions, thoughts and awareness within oneself.

-According to the literal meaning the word cure refers to the any diseased person’s state of being remedied from his ailment.
-In ayurveda it is clearly stated that no physician since the beginning of time has been able to cure even the simplest disease, also that all the therapeutic efforts only expedite the processes of nature.
+According to the literal meaning the word heal refers to the any diseased person’s state of being remedied from his ailment.
+In ayurveda it is clearly stated that no physician since the beginning of time has been able to heal even the simplest disease, also that all the therapeutic efforts only expedite the processes of nature.
 It is believed that all diseases are created and since everything that is created exists for sometime and then is destroyed even the disease has some seeds of destruction in itself since its origin.

 The thought conveyed could be phrased by this saying: A good musician can make melody with a defective instrument, and a good doctor can create harmony from malady.